OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

           url:
           target:
         -
-          # repite the properties inside of items for each row to add
+          # repeat the properties inside of items for each row to add
 ```
 If the `module` is used as a e.g. submodule inside of `RowMultiColums`, then the structure will be: